-Many of you may already know about billionaire entrepreneur Jim Mellon and his interest in rejuvenation biotechnology.
-But for those of you who do not, we would like to introduce you to him and his exciting work.
+Many readers already know about billionaire entrepreneur Jim Mellon and his interest in rejuvenation biotechnology.
+For those who do not, we would like to introduce you to him and his exciting work.

 About Jim Mellon

 Jim Mellon is an entrepreneur and investor with interests in several sectors.
 He holds a Master’s degree from Oxford in Politics, Philosophy, and Economics.
 From the mid 1980s, he worked as a fund manager in Asia and later in the United States until founding his own company in 1991.
-Jim is the Co-Chairman of Regent Pacific Group Limited, Chairman of Manx Financial Group plc, Chairman of Plethora Solutions Holdings plc, and Chairman of Port Erin Biopharma Investments Limited.
-He is also a non-executive director of Charlemagne Capital Limited, Condor Gold plc; West African Minerals Corporation and 3Legs Resources plc; and is also a director of Portage Biotech Inc. Jim has been in the top 10% in the Sunday Times Rich List for several years.
-Jim is also the Chairman of FastForward Innovations.
+Jim is the co-chairman of Regent Pacific Group Limited, chairman of Manx Financial Group plc, chairman of Plethora Solutions Holdings plc, and chairman of Port Erin Biopharma Investments Limited.
+He is also a non-executive director of Charlemagne Capital Limited, Condor Gold plc, and West African Minerals Corporation and 3Legs Resources plc, and he is a director of Portage Biotech Inc. Jim has been in the top 10% in the Sunday Times Rich List for several years and is the chairman of FastForward Innovations.

-He is the Chairman of his private company, Burnbrae Group Limited, which has significant investments in the life sciences, financial services, computer reselling, e-gaming and leisure sectors.
-Jim spends considerable time evaluating different start-up ideas and providing professional advice to these willing to invest in the most promising areas.
+He is the chairman of his private company, Burnbrae Group Limited, which has significant investments in the life sciences, financial services, computer reselling, e-gaming, and leisure sectors.
+Jim spends considerable time evaluating different startup ideas and providing professional advice to people willing to invest in the most promising areas.

 Investing in rejuvenation biotechnology